ellabentov/VideoIndexerLab/Ready_Video_Indexer_Lab.md

     making sure that company policy is adhered to in a corporate environment

-Next> Exercise 1: Login to video indexer
+Next.
+Login to video indexer
 ========================================

 # Exercise 1: Login to video indexer